gtwy/CloudBot-Plugins/README.md

 next launch|Devel|Responds with next rocket launch|[launchlibrary](https://pypi.org/project/python-launch-library/)
 reddit news|Stable|Follows specified subreddits & echo when top post changes on IRC|[PRAW](https://praw.readthedocs.io)

+## About
+I am really impressed with the MaxQ bot in #SpaceX on EsperNet.
+The bot provides a feed to the channel with 1). tweets from people related to space, such as Elon Musk and NASA, 2). when the top post on reddit's /r/spacex changes, 3). information about the next rocket launch.

+After spending some time there, I decided I wanted to recreate MaxQ's functionality for another channel on Freenode.
+When I first inquired about the MaxQ bot, in 2017, the source code was not public.
+So, I started working on my own bot that would behave similarly.

+My first attempt was a bot from scratch.
+While I did manage to make some progress, it was too difficult and clunky for other people to use.
+It soon became obvious that writing plugins for an existing bot platform would be superior to writing my own from scratch.

+My initial belief was that periodic hooks were the key to emulating the MaxQ bot.
+I tried to find a popular bot ecosystem that supported periodic hooks.
+I tested a variety of bots, but none of the projects currently maintained had periodic hook support, including the original CloudBot project.
+After nearly giving up, I found a fork of [CloudBot by snoonetIRC](https://github.com/snoonetIRC/CloudBot).
+It is frequently updated, maintained, and best of all, written with periodic hook support.

+Today, the [MaxQ bot's source code](https://github.com/jclishman/maxq-irc-bot) is public and available for you to use.
+It's a from-scratch bot that lacks the plug-and-play usability of CloudBot.
+No source code from that project has been used on this project.
+(In fact, I only looked through his code for the first time quite recently.)

+Because I want to do things above and beyond the limited features of MaxQ, including utilize other CloudBot plugins, my plugin project will continue to be updated and maintained.
+Thanks for checking it out!

 ## How to use
 Install all necessary prerequisites linked in the table above.